 Val Thorens ski area

-• Summit elevation: 3230 m
+• Summit elevation: 3,230 m (10,579 ft)

-• Kilometres of pistes: 150 km
+• Kilometres of pistes: 150 km (93 mi)

-• Vertical drop: 930 m
+• Vertical drop: 930 m (3,051 ft)

 • Ski lifts: 30

-1. Cime Caron: Popular for its challenging and lengthy runs, this sector is particularly known for its panoramic views
+1. Cime Caron: popular for its challenging and lengthy runs, this sector is particularly known for its panoramic views

-2. Peclet Glacier: Renowned for its picturesque routes, the glacier area is ideal for both intermediate and advanced skiers
+2. Peclet Glacier: renowned for its picturesque routes, the glacier area is ideal for both intermediate and advanced skiers

-3. Plein Sud: Mainly catering to intermediate skiers, this sector is dotted with charming mountain restaurants and is known for its luxury ski-in/ski-out accommodations
+3. Plein Sud: mainly catering to intermediate skiers, this sector is dotted with charming mountain restaurants and is known for its luxury ski-in/ski-out accommodations

 Skiing in Val Thorens